 If you're reading this, you probably know as well as us that strong connections between teachers and students are the backbone of a successful and supportive school environment.
-You’re also aware that administrators play a critical role in ensuring that teachers are capable of building authentic, nurturing bonds with their students that will help them to thrive.
+You’re also aware that administrators play a critical role in ensuring that teachers are capable of building authentic, nurturing bonds with their students that will help them thrive.

 Building strong, positive relationships is a vital skill that can be developed.
 On your staff, you may have teachers who are natural relationship-builders, some who struggle, and many somewhere in between.
 Helping staff, wherever they are on their learning journeys, is essential to their long-term growth and students' success.